Table of Contents

 A. Tax Exemption

 The Charities Act 2009 differentiates between the granting of charitable status per se(which falls within the remit of the Charities Regulatory Authority) and the granting of charitable tax exemption (which remains the decision solely of the Revenue Commissioners) (Charities Act 2009 Section 7 ).
-As noted above, the Revenue Commissioners are not bound by the CRA’s decisions regarding whether a body has a charitable purpose or has demonstrated sufficient public benefit (Charities Act 2009 Section 7).
+As noted above, the Revenue Commissioners are not bound by the CRA’s decisions regarding whether a body has demonstrated sufficient public benefit (Charities Act 2009 Section 7).

 The Revenue Commissioners may also grant tax exemptions equivalent to charitable tax exemptions to human rights organizations that have consultative status with either the United Nations or the Council of Europe, and (a) have as their sole or main object the promotion of observance of the Universal Declaration of Human Rights, or the implementation of the European Convention for the Protection of Human Rights and Fundamental Freedoms, or both the promotion of observance of that Declaration and the implementation of that Convention; and (b) are precluded by their rules or constitution from the direct or indirect payment or transfer, other than for valuable and sufficient consideration, to any of their members of any of their income or property by means of dividend, gift, division, bonus or otherwise by means of profit (Taxes Consolidation Act 1997 Section 209 ).